Royals vs. Orioles Player Props Betting Odds

 Mateo Stats

-- Jorge Mateo has 26 hits with five doubles, six home runs, six walks and 18 RBI.
-He's also stolen 10 bases.
+- Jorge Mateo has five doubles, six home runs, six walks and 18 RBI (26 total hits).
+He has stolen 10 bases.

 Mateo Recent Games